hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - custom detection policy
     - not 64 characters and none zero hash: upload a hash created <span style="color: #bb6600;">using MD5 instead of SHA-256</span>
     - config in <span style="color: #bb6600;">advanced detection policies</span> required to detect for MD5 signature
+  - issue of dashboard indicates that the hash is not 64 characters and is non-zero by adding a custom detection policy to a Cisco AMP deployment and encounters issues with the configuration: <span style="color: #bb6600;">The engineer is attempting to upload a hash created using MD5 instead of SHA-256</span>
   - a custom detection policy to add specific MD5 signatures by config created in the simple detection policy section but not work: <span style="color: #bb6600;">detections for MD5 signatures must be configured in the advanced custom detection policies</span>
   - outbreak control method used to block certain files from executing: <span style="color: #bb6600">application blocking list</span>